wpilibsuite/SystemcoreTesting/LimelightVision.md

 # LimelightLib 2 Concepts

+### Cameras and vision instances.
-**Cameras and vision instances.** A `Limelight` object talks to one camera by its NetworkTables name.
-Limelight hardware defaults to `limelight`.
+A `Limelight` object talks to one camera / vision instance by its NetworkTables name.
+Limelight Smart Cameras default to `limelight`.
 Systemcore runs up to four USB vision instances, `limelightsc0` through `limelightsc3`, one per USB port, exposed as `Limelight.SYSTEMCORE_USB0` through `SYSTEMCORE_USB3`.
 Set the camera's position in robot space in the constructor.

 ```java
 Limelight camera = new Limelight();                                // Limelight hardware, "limelight"